 People in Harmony (PIH), a charity and a company limited by guarantee, was established in 1972 to offer support, information and advice for, and about, mixed race people, couples and families.
 Also, to raise awareness of, and try to address, experiences of prejudice and isolation.
 The organisation has developed and grown in many ways since those early days.
-Over the years attitudes to and experiences of mixed race living has changed, but the need for support is as important as ever.
-Statistical information from the 2011 Census showed that mixed race is one of the fastest growing ethnic minority groups and there is now a greater acceptance that mixed race issues cannot be swept under the carpet or subsumed into the 'black' or 'other' designations.
+Over the years attitudes to, and, experiences of mixed race living has changed, but the need for support is as important as ever.
+Statistical information from the 2021 Census showed that mixed race continues to be one of the fastest growing ethnic minority groups in the younger age group and there is now a greater acceptance that mixed race issues cannot be swept under the carpet or subsumed into the 'black' or 'other' designations.
 It requires investigation and services that are more sensitively appropriate for mixed race people and families.